 - Saint John’s severed head in the church of San Silvestro in Capite (also the National Church of Great Britain in Rome)

 - Saint Valentine’s head in the Santa Maria in Cosmedin (the rest of the body is in Terni, Umbria)

-- The head of Saint Agnes, located in a side chapel of Sant’Agnese in Agone (the huge church that fronts Piazza Navona)
+- The head of Saint Agnes, located in a side chapel of Sant’Agnese in Agone (the huge church, designed by Borromini, that fronts Piazza Navona)